 Shirley Marr is a first generation Chinese-Australian living in sunny Perth and an author of Young Adult and children’s fiction.
-LITTLE JIANG, a spirited Middle Grade novel featuring a pint-sized Chinese vampire is slated for release on 1 October 2020 through Fremantle Press.
+LITTLE JIANG, a spirited Middle Grade book featuring a pint-sized Chinese vampire is OUT NOW through Fremantle Press.
 A GLASSHOUSE OF STARS, a contemporary migration novel based on her childhood story is set to be published internationally in mid 2021 by Penguin Random House (AUS), Simon & Shuster (US) and Usborne Books (UK).

 Her previous two contemporary young adult titles are FURY (a dark and funny murder story narrated by a petulant sixteen-year-old mean girl) and PRELOVED (a lower-teen paranormal love story for girls who don’t like paranormal love stories), both published by Black Dog Books, an imprint of Walker Books Australia.